 Career Services can meet with you in person, through a phone call or virtual meeting or through email.
 You don't have to be on the Angola campus to get the benefits of their expertise.
 Learn more about our Career Services office.

 A career counselor is assigned to the College of Health Professions.
-She holds office hours on the College of Health Professions campus one day per week and is also available for onsite (when on campus) and virtual appointments which can be scheduled by visiting the linked page.
-The schedule will be shared with students and posted daily on digital signage.
+Virtual appointments can be scheduled by visiting the linked page.